nasa/ziggy/doc/user-manual/nicknames.md

 ## Creating Ziggy Nicknames

-Ziggy nicknames were introduced in the article (Running the Pipeline)[running-pipeline.md].
+Ziggy nicknames were introduced in the article [Running the Pipeline](running-pipeline.md).
 Those nicknames are defined by properties in `ziggy.properties` with `ziggy.nickname.` prefixes.
 There is another property called `ziggy.default.jvm.args` that is added to any JVM arguments that appear in those properties.

 You can add your own nicknames to your own property file that is referred to by `PIPELINE_CONFIG_PATH`.
 You can find examples of the format in `ziggy.properties`, which is this: